plexiti/the-job-announcement/README.md

 # Yes, we've got issues!

 We welcome any feedback.
-You can send as an e-mail at [hello@plexiti.com](mailto:hello@plexiti.com) or use [Bitbucket's issue management system for this project](https://bitbucket.org/plexiti/the-job-announcement-fox/issues).
+You can send as an e-mail at [hello@plexiti.com](mailto:hello@plexiti.com) or use [GitHub's issue management system for this project](https://github.com/plexiti/the-job-announcement-fox/issues).

 # Building the showcase yourself